 Opinions vary on when to send the third email in your abandoned cart recovery sequence.
 Some experts believe that your third email should go out 72 hours after abandonment.
 Other experts, like Ezra Firestone of SmartMarketer.com, believe that the best sequence is to send 1 abandoned cart email every day for at least 5 days.

 Do you know what this sounds like?
 A perfect time to do some A/B testing to see what works best for your specific audience.

 That’s it!
-See our complete guide to reducing shopping cart abandonment for more ideas, or follow this tutorial to create a in-cart upsell popup next to boost sales even more.
+See our complete guide to reducing shopping cart abandonment for more ideas, or follow this tutorial to create an in-cart upsell popup next to boost sales even more.
 And, because knowledge is power, arm yourself with these cart abandonment statistics and find out how you can use them to help you win back those so-called “lost” sales.

 Ready to get started recovering abandoned carts and making more sales today?
 Click here to get started with OptinMonster today!